Sofiaps4/dorid-exons/README.md

 |MINLEN|This module removes reads that fall below the specified minimal length.|

 ## HYBPIPER
-Clean reads were analyzed using HybPiper v2.2.0 (Johnson et al. 2016).
+Clean reads were analyzed using HybPiper v2.2.0.
 The full tutorial can be found at: [hybpiper](https://github.com/mossmatters/HybPiper)

 ### hybpiper assemble